Research Top Employee Recognition Providers

 As good as an RFP can be, it’s not the only way to find the right recognition solution, and it’s not sufficient by itself.
 Whether or not you conduct an RFP, you’ll want to visit potential vendors’ facilities (virtually if necessary), see demonstrations, and meet the team(s) you’d be working with to confirm the solutions and chemistry are everything you expect.

-Fortunately, if you’ve leveraged your referrals, done your research, and conducted a prudent RFP, your organisation is perfectly positioned to make a final decision.
+Fortunately, if you’ve leveraged your referrals, done your research, and conducted a prudent RFP, your organization is perfectly positioned to make a final decision.

 Following all research and information gathering, you’ll likely develop some preferences.
 And you may even feel a little anxious.